Technological convergence: Digital convergence

-Another example is the convergence of different types of digital contents.
+Another example is the convergence of different types of digital content.
 According to Harry Strasser, former CTO of Siemens "[digital convergence will substantially impact people's lifestyle and work style]".

 Cellphones

-The functions of the cellphone changes as technology converges.
+The functions of the cellphone change as technology converges.
 Because of technological advancement, a cellphone functions as more than just a phone: it can also contain an Internet connection, video players, MP3 players, gaming, and a camera.
 Their areas of use have increased over time, partly substituting for other devices.

 A mobile convergence device is one that, if connected to a keyboard, monitor, and mouse, can run applications as a desktop computer would.
 Convergent operating systems include the Linux operating systems Ubuntu Touch, Plasma Mobile and PureOS.

 Convergence can also refer to being able to run the same app across different devices and being able to develop apps for different devices (such as smartphones, TVs and desktop computers) at once, with the same code base.
-This can be done via Linux applications that adapt to the device they're being used on (including native apps designed for such via frameworks like Kirigami) or by the use of multi-platform frameworks like the Quasar framework that use tools such as Apache Cordova, Electron and Capacitor, which can increase the userbase, the pace and ease of development and the number of reached platforms while decreasing development costs.
+This can be done via Linux applications that adapt to the device they are being used on (including native apps designed for such via frameworks like Kirigami) or by the use of multi-platform frameworks like the Quasar framework that use tools such as Apache Cordova, Electron and Capacitor, which can increase the userbase, the pace and ease of development and the number of reached platforms while decreasing development costs.

 The Internet

 The role of the Internet has changed from its original use as a communication tool to easier and faster access to information and services, mainly through a broadband connection.
-The television, radio and newspapers were the world's media for accessing news and entertainment; now, all three media have converged into one, and people all over the world can read and hear news and other information on the Internet.
+The television, radio, and newspapers were the world's media for accessing news and entertainment; now, all three media have converged into one, and people all over the world can read and hear news and other information on the Internet.
 The convergence of the Internet and conventional TV became popular in the 2010s, through Smart TV, also sometimes referred to as "Connected TV" or "Hybrid TV", (not to be confused with IPTV, Internet TV, or with Web TV).
 Smart TV is used to describe the current trend of integration of the Internet and Web 2.0 features into modern television sets and set-top boxes, as well as the technological convergence between computers and these television sets or set-top boxes.
 These new devices most often also have a much higher focus on online interactive media, Internet TV, over-the-top content, as well as on-demand streaming media, and less focus on traditional broadcast media like previous generations of television sets and set-top boxes always have had.